downson-lang/downson/SPECIFICATION.md

 #### GFM Table Syntax

 When one would like to store object with the same keys in a list, the [GFM table] syntax can be used.
-In this case, the row names in the table header are going to be the keys of the stored objects, while the values in the table cells are going to be the values assigned to the respective keys.
+In this case, the column names in the table header are going to be the keys of the stored objects, while the values in the table cells are going to be the values assigned to the respective keys.

-  * Key aliasing can be used for row (and therefore, key) names.
+  * Key aliasing can be used for column (and therefore, key) names.
+  * Ignore aliasing can be used to ignore columns.
   * The same key may hold values of different types in different objects.

 ### Examples

-Define a list of number from 1 to 5:
+Define a list of integers from 1 to 5:

 ~~~~
   1. [1]({int})